Dagmawi-Y/Food_price_analysis-Ethiopian_Story/README.md

 - **powerbi projects:** Additional notes and documentation related to the project.

 ## How to Run:
-1. Install required libraries (see requirements.txt).
+1. Install required libraries in ***group_project.ipynb***.
+2. Import the dataset to the notebook. (see the steps in the notebook).
-2. Set up a PostgreSQL database and import the Ethiopian data subset (instructions in database_setup.sql).
+3. Set up a PostgreSQL database, open the database server for connection.
-3. Run Jupyter notebooks for data processing and analysis.
+4. Run Jupyter notebook cells for data processing and analysis.
-4. Open Power BI report files and connect to the database.
+5. Open Power BI report files and connect to the database.
-5. Explore visualizations and interact with the data.
+6. Explore visualizations and interact with the data.

 ## Contributing:
 We welcome contributions to this project!
-Please follow the contributing guidelines in CONTRIBUTING.md.

 ## License:
-This project is licensed under the MIT License (see LICENSE file).
+This project is licensed under the MIT License.

 ## Next Steps:
 - Refine existing analysis and visualizations based on further insights.